AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/native-pdf-variables.md

 description: Use variables in the PDF output and output templates
 exl-id:
 ---
-# Use variable sets in the PDF output
+# Variable sets in the PDF output

 A variable is a name-value pair of data that serves as a reusable piece of information.
 This makes your content portable and easy to update.
 When you modify a variable or its value, every occurrence of that variable or value is updated across the project.